hapax/hapax.github.io/assets/minimal-networks.md

 We can consider the same problem for $n$ stations, and find the rail networks of smallest total length which connect them.
-Although finding the exact minimal network is difficult in general, we can derive some beautiful results about their connectivity and layout.
+Although finding the exact minimal network is difficult in general, we can derive some beautiful results about their geometry and layout.
 We step through the reasoning in bite-sized chunks, starting with the problem of connecting three cities.